Brane structures in microlocal sheaf theory: Sheaves of spectra

 We record a consequence of the nonabelian proper base change theorem of \cite[\S 7.3]{higher-topoi}.
 Given a Cartesian diagram of locally compact topological spaces,

 the natural map $q^* p_! \to p'_! q'^*$ is an isomorphism of functors $\Shall(X) \to \Shall(Y')$.

-There is an expectation, which has been seen through in other contexts \cite{Nick}, that ``six operations'' formalisms can be encoded in $(\infty,2)$-categorical language --- as a functor from the $(2,2)$-category of spaces, correspondences, and correspondences-between-correspondences, to the $(\infty,2)$-category of categories.
+There is an expectation, which has been seen through in other contexts \cite{Nick}, that ``six operations'' formalisms can be encoded in $(\infty,2)$-categorical language --- as a functor from the $(2,2)$-category of spaces, correspondences, and 2-morphisms between correspondences, to the $(\infty,2)$-category of categories.
 We don't use it in this paper.